detzt/Kaleidoscope/plugins/Kaleidoscope-LED-EffectPerLayer/README.md

 #include <Kaleidoscope.h>
 #include <Kaleidoscope-LEDControl.h>
 #include "Kaleidoscope-LEDEffect-Rainbow.h"
-#include "Kaleidoscope-LED-ActiveLayerColor.h"
+#include "Kaleidoscope-Colormap.h"

 KALEIDOSCOPE_INIT_PLUGINS(LEDControl,
                           LEDRainbowWaveEffect,
-                          LEDActiveLayerColorEffect);
+                          LEDColormap,
+                          LEDEffectPerLayer);

 void setup () {
   Kaleidoscope.setup ();

   /* LED mode plugins setup */

-  // Tell the plugin what the default layer is DefaultLayerLEDEffect.setDefaultLayer(0);
-  // Tell the plugin to use ActiveLayerColor on all other layers DefaultLayerLEDEffect.setStaticLEDMode(LEDActiveLayerColorEffect);
+  // Tell the plugin to use the Colormap effect on all layers LEDEffectPerLayer.setLEDModeForAllLayers(ColormapEffect);
+  // Set a specific effect for layer 1 LEDEffectPerLayer.setLEDMode(1, LEDRainbowWaveEffect);
+  // Unset the effect for the base layer to allow cycling through all effects LEDEffectPerLayer.setLEDMode(0, LEDEffectPerLayer.kUnsetLEDMode);
-  // Activate RainbowWaveEffect
+  // Activate the plugin
-  LEDRainbowWaveEffect.activate();
+  LEDEffectPerLayer.activate();
 }
 ```

 ## Plugin methods

-### setStaticLEDMode(static_led_mode);
+### setLEDMode(layer, led_mode);

-> Sets the led mode to use on all but the primary layer by referencing the
+> Sets the led mode to use on the given layer by referencing the plugin.
-> plugin.

-### setStaticLEDMode(static_led_mode_index);
+### setLEDMode(layer, led_mode_index);

-> Sets the led mode to use on all but the primary layer by led mode index.
+> Sets the led mode to use on the given layer by led mode index.
+> Passing -1 as the led_mode_index will unset the effect for the layer.

+### setLEDModeForAllLayers(led_mode);

+> Sets the led mode to use on all layers by referencing the plugin.

+### setLEDModeForAllLayers(led_mode_index);

+> Sets the led mode to use on all layers by led mode index.
+> Passing -1 as the led_mode_index will unset the effect for all layers.